public-office/workshop-syllabus/README.md

 Once your terminal is open you can add it to your Dock for quick access.

+The terminal accepts a form of computer code at the prompt called `bash`, and is used to interact with the various functions of your computer.

 ### git

 `git` should be already installed on your Mac and almost ready to go.
 However when you first run `git` the XCode Developer Tools will need to be installed.